jfm-data/jfm-data.github.io/_posts/2021-05-23-Book-of-Bitcoin.md

 - __Holy days of observance:__ Bitcoin Pizza Day
 - __Preaching clergymen spreading the gospel:__ Saylor, Pomp, Wood, just to name a few.

-These high priests evangelize to the unconverted how a devout commitment to Bitcoin is the only true salvation from the evils of "The Fed".
-They are the torchbearers who shed light on how the asserted digital gold is superior to real world goods due to its ~~artificial~~ divine scarcity.
+The clergy are crucial given their reach of influence.
+These high priests are invited on dying mediums to enlighten the pagans on how a devout commitment to Bitcoin is the only true salvation from the evils of "The Fed".
+They will also teach that BTC is digital gold more valuable than all real-world goods because of its ~~artificial~~ divine scarcity.

 To join the Bitcoin religion is not as simple as buying BTC on Coinbase.
 One must follow the strict dogma to be considered a member of the faith.
 The first rule is to recognize and accept Bitcoin as a monotheistic religion.